Sharly-Chess/sharly-chess.github.io/docs/running-an-event/prize-list.en.md

 All prizes (monetary or not) should have a value assigned for fair comparison during prize resolution.

 {: .tip }
 > :point_right: Monetary prizes do not take precedence over non-monetary ones.
-For example, a player will receive a non-monetary prize valued at 60 instead of a monetary prize of €50, if both are in the same _Prize Group_.
+For example, a player will receive a non-monetary prize valued at 60 instead of a monetary prize of €50, if both are in the same _Prize Bracket_.
 This gives you complete control over the prize structure.

 ## Viewing and Exporting Results